Intensives descriptions

 Schwarz (Not taking students) Lab research investigating the role of an LGRA2 glycoprotein receptor in spawning behavior of the sea anemone Aiptasia pallida.
 PreReq: Genetics or Biochemistry

-Touchon (taking new students) Research in my lab generally focuses on the development of amphibian larvae when under the threat of predators or pathogens.
+Touchon (continuing students only) Research in my lab generally focuses on the development of amphibian larvae when under the threat of predators or pathogens.
 In fall 2025 we will be studying how environmental complexity interacts with predator presence to affect the development of prey phenotypes.

 Student Initiated Intensive Proposal